Stressful noise from neighbors

 How do you prove the noise levels?
 Aside from the police reports, there are the rest of the neighbors and the renters.
-There are also some accredited governmental agencies (like the Environmental Agency) and private companies that can perform noise measurements on request.
+There are also some accredited governmental agencies (like the Environmental Agency) and private companies that can perform accredited noise measurements on request.

 In front of a judge, emphasize the facts below and say that the law should take them into consideration because they make all the difference:

 If the noise is coming from a neighboring public place, like a park, you can ask the city hall (who probably administers it) to make specific changes to the park, like dismantling the park furniture (like tables) around which the noise makers gather.
-If the city hall doesn't respond to your request (check the legal time limit in your country) or refuses to make the changes you requested, you can sue them for facilitating the noise and therefore your suffering.
+If the city hall doesn't respond to your request (check the legal time limit in your country) or refuses to make the changes you requested, you can try suing them for facilitating the noise and therefore your suffering.

 Measuring noise volume